 Tampa General Hospital's Kidney Transplant Program is ranked #3 in the nation by volume.
 A kidney transplant is a procedure in which a patient with end-stage renal failure, also known as kidney failure or renal insufficiency, receives a new kidney from a suitable donor.
 Transplants are typically reserved for patients with end-stage renal failure, such as acute kidney injury or advanced chronic kidney disease – conditions that prevent the kidneys from adequately filtering waste products from the blood, and in which dialysis will not be an effective long-term solution.
 In most cases, kidney failure is caused by a separate underlying condition, such as high blood pressure or diabetes.
 Patients with certain autoimmune diseases and genetic diseases (such as polycystic kidney disease) may also benefit from a kidney transplant.

 What to expect with kidney transplant surgery: It may be performed using a kidney from a living donor, or it may be performed using a kidney from a deceased donor.
 At Tampa General Hospital, we perform both living and deceased donor kidney transplants.
 We also participate in the National Kidney Registry, a program that pairs donors with recipients when a donor is found to be blood type incompatible with their original intended recipient.
 Our kidney transplant program is one of the busiest in the nation.

-A high volume of kidney transplants performed each year (an average of 200 per year since 2006), making us one of the leading transplant programs in the state, as well as the entire country.
+A high-volume of kidney transplants performed each year, making us one of the leading transplant programs in the state, as well as the entire country.

 A dynamic and successful partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization.
 Thanks to this partnership, patients in our kidney transplant program receive an organ almost twice as quickly compared to the nationally expected transplant rates.